Jigsaw vs. Reciprocating Saw: Which Cutting Tool is Best for Your Project?

 Both tools utilize a push-pull blade mechanism, but blade motion may include orbital or pendulum action.

 Fitting blades to both types of saw is a tool-free operation, though the mechanisms can vary slightly.
 All reciprocating saws have universal blades, whereas there are two different kinds of jigsaw blades.
 So with the jigsaws it’s important to check type when buying.
-Reciprocating saw blades vary in length anywhere from 4 to 24 inches, though few exceed 12 inches.
-Jigsaw blades are usually 3 or 4 inches.
+Reciprocating saw blades vary in length, and are typically between 4 to 24 inches long, though few exceed 12 inches.
+Jigsaw blades are usually 3 or 4 inches long.
 Blades up to 10 inches are available, though these are rare.

 Reciprocating saws take their name from the straight back-and-forth blade stroke.
 However, some models also offer an orbital action (also called a pendulum action).
 This is common on jigsaws.
 In effect, the end of the saw blade traces an elliptical (orbital) path, which generally provides faster cutting, and helps spread wear along the blade.
 However, the motion can make a reciprocating saw harder to control, so for precise cuts it is generally recommended to use the normal reciprocating action.
 Jigsaws often offer several speeds of orbital action, which range from fast for aggressive cutting to slower for a smoother finish.